 - Deduplicate and merge CSV entries on a column unique constraint

+When performing a join operation, we are using a common column to combine data from several sources.
 Spreadsheets cannot define a unique constraint on a column, therefore provide limited support for joining CSV or deduplication.

 This guide contains 2 parts:

 - Join CSV files on a common column with Datablist